 Parking at Skógafoss costs 1,000 ISK via the Parka app, valid for 8 hours.

-Near Skogafoss is the Skogar Museum which is a lovely region museum focused on the cultural heritage of the area that has three large sections: Icelandic culture, Icelandic technology and transportation, and an open-air museum complex that includes old traditional turf buildings.
+Near Skogafoss is the Skogar Museum, which is a lovely regional museum focused on the cultural heritage of the area that has three large sections: Icelandic culture, Icelandic technology and transportation, and an open-air museum complex that includes old traditional turf buildings.

 Your journey now continues to one of Iceland’s famous black sand beaches.
-The first stop though will be at Dyrhólaey – a rocky peninsula that is home to a massive black lava arch which juts out to sea.
-From atop the 120 metre high Dyrhólaey there are absolutely spectacular views, especially to the west, where a black sand beach stretches out for miles upon miles.
+The first stop though will be at Dyrhólaey, a rocky peninsula that is home to a massive black lava arch which juts out to sea.
+From atop the 120 metre high Dyrhólaey there are quite spectacular views, especially to the west, where a black sand beach stretches out for miles upon miles.

 This is also one of the few spots on this three day tour from where you will be able to spot puffins.
 Every spring Iceland is home to millions of these cute little seabirds, who come here to nest and raise their pufflings.
 If you’re interested in seeing them, see our guide to puffins in Iceland, which has lots of information on the best places to see them.